Old Eldon Square

-Old Eldon Square is a public square on Blackett Street, Newcastle upon Tyne, England.
+Old Eldon Square is a public square, on Blackett Street in the English city of Newcastle upon Tyne, originally known as Eldon Square.
 As well as green space the square is the site of a war memorial and location for the city's Remembrance Day commemoration.
+The adjacent Eldon Square Shopping Centre is named after it.

+The square itself is named after John Scott, 1st Earl of Eldon, a prominent local figure.
+He was born in Newcastle in 1751, the son of a coal owner, and later became a lawyer and politician.
+He held the position of Lord Chancellor of Great Britain twice.

 History

 Eldon Square was built as part of the 1825–40 reconstruction of Newcastle city centre.

 In 1824 John Dobson was commissioned by Richard Grainger to produce designs for Eldon Square.
 The design was for three terraces facing a central square, each terrace being of two and a half storeys.
 The east and west terraces consisted of 27 bays of windows, whilst the north terrace had 39 bays.
 The first floors had continuous cast-iron balconies with Grecian honeysuckle decoration.
 Beyond this and the giant Doric pilasters at the end of each terrace there was no other decoration.
 The terraces were faced with finely cut ashlar.

-The author Harriet Martineau lived at number 28.
+The author and campaigner Harriet Martineau once stayed at number 28 for six months with her brother-in-law.